ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 12. We've written the script, but we can't forget to add it to our fire staff object.

      Within the Client Context folder that is holding the art model of the staff, create a new folder and call it "Scripts".
 Drag the WeaponAimClient script into here!

+     [PHOTO HERE]

 So this was the first half of the camera aim setup--we have created a script for the client context, that only each individual player uses.
 The next part is the script that will live in a server context, as this is the part that needs to be replicated back to the server.